 In these cases, the butterflies all congregate along the lakeshore to rest and refuel and wait for weather conditions to allow them to continue further south.

-In 2019, rain and cool weather kept hundreds of butterflies sheltering in cottonwood trees in Wendy Park for a few days, making them extra easy to spot.
+In 2019, for example, rain and cool weather kept hundreds of butterflies sheltering in cottonwood trees in Wendy Park for a few days, making them extra easy to spot.

-Experts warn that this isn’t something that happens every year, but it’s something to keep an eye out for this fall, especially if we get a stretch of cool, rainy days in early or mid-September.
+Experts warn that this isn’t something that happens every year (for example, in 2021 it doesn’t look like we’re due for any cool and wet weather in September), but it’s something to keep an eye out for in the fall, especially if we get a stretch of cool, rainy days in early or mid-September.

 When the butterflies are in the area, you can see them just about any time of day, but your best bet to look for them is in the early morning hours before it warms up.